phpactor/phpactor/doc/reference/configuration.rst

 """"""""""""""""""""""""

-Internal use only: if an warning will be issed when on develop, may be removed in the future
+Internal use only: if an warning will be issued when on develop, may be removed in the future

 **Default**: ``true``